Toga: In civil life

 Roman society was strongly hierarchical, stratified and competitive.
-Landowning aristocrats occupied most seats in the senate and held the most senior magistracies.
+Landowning aristocrats occupied most seats in the Roman Senate and held the most senior magistracies.
 Magistrates were elected by their peers and "the people"; in Roman constitutional theory, they ruled by consent.
 In practice, they were a mutually competitive oligarchy, reserving the greatest power, wealth and prestige for their class.
 The commoners who made up the vast majority of the Roman electorate had limited influence on politics, unless barracking or voting en masse, or through representation by their tribunes.
 The Equites (sometimes loosely translated as "knights") occupied a broadly mobile, mid-position between the lower senatorial and upper commoner class.
 Despite often extreme disparities of wealth and rank between the citizen classes, the toga identified them as a singular and exclusive civic body.

 Illustration of an Etruscan wall painting from the François Tomb at Vulci.
 Some scholars believe this shows a toga picta, largely based on its colour and decorative detail; others suggest that the straight edges make it a Greek-style cloak, and not a toga.

 Togas were relatively uniform in pattern and style but varied significantly in the quality and quantity of their fabric, and the marks of higher rank or office.
 The highest-status toga, the solidly purple, gold-embroidered toga picta could be worn only at particular ceremonies by the highest-ranking magistrates.
 Tyrian purple was supposedly reserved for the toga picta, the border of the toga praetexta, and elements of the priestly dress worn by the inviolate Vestal Virgins.
 It was colour-fast, extremely expensive and the "most talked-about colour in Greco-Roman antiquity".
 Romans categorised it as a blood-red hue, which sanctified its wearer.
 The purple-bordered praetexta worn by freeborn youths acknowledged their vulnerability and sanctity in law.
 Once a boy came of age (usually at puberty) he adopted the plain white toga virilis; this meant that he was free to set up his own household, marry, and vote.
 Young girls who wore the praetexta on formal occasions put it aside at menarche or marriage, and adopted the stola.
 Even the whiteness of the toga virilis was subject to class distinction.
 Senatorial versions were expensively laundered to an exceptional, snowy white; those of lower ranking citizens were a duller shade, more cheaply laundered.